walles/nodecode/README.md

   - Make sure the generated code contains no forward references
   - Make main return the right value
 - Implement converting Node Code to an internal node system object
+- Right click the node area for Node Code access